 Sometimes, a community’s HOA is managed by a third party, usually an association management company or property management company.
 When this happens, managing the multiple communities can become complex.
-Software that makes allowances for multiple properties can help HOA and property management companies run an efficient business with lower costs.
+HOA accounting software that makes allowances for multiple properties can help HOA and property management companies run an efficient business with lower costs.
 Increased organization and time savings from using software designed for HOA management companies benefits both the association management company and the association property owners.
-Whether it’s 2 neighborhood associations or 100 COAs, any association management company can benefit from this type of software.
+Whether it’s two neighborhood associations or 100 COAs, any association management company can benefit from this type of software.

 Reporting and Online Document Storage

 Most people understand numbers better when presented as images and graphs.
 This is why so many HOA managers want software features that generate graphs.
 These visuals can help them see how the HOA is doing at a glance and decide what needs their most urgent attention.
 When presenting information to other members, in the name of transparency, it also makes it easier for them to identify successes and problem spots.